harshchaudh/picTalk/README.md

     - **App Package**: Contains all the application code, including configurations, routes, models, forms, and utilities.
     - **Static Files**: Includes CSS, JavaScript, and image files used in the application.
     - **Templates**: Contains HTML template files that define the structure of the web pages.

-- **Deployment**
-    - As described in detail below, the application can be run locally using Flask's built-in development server and can be deployed to a production server for wider access.

 This architecture ensures that PicTalk is scalable, maintainable, and easy to develop and deploy.
 It separates concerns between the backend and frontend, making it easier to manage and extend the application over time.